docardoso/website/content/home/about.md

 # Biography

-I am an assistant professor at the Department of Computer Engineering of CEFET-RJ Campus Petrópolis.
+I am an assistant professor at the Department of Computer Engineering of CEFET-RJ Petrópolis.
 My research interests include clustering, open set recognition, data streams mining and weightless neural networks.
 I also coordinate a programming contests training project, preparing students to competitions as the ACM International Collegiate Programming Contest.